Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Introduction

-Human intelligence perceives (understands) and produces~(generates) audio in a holistic, open-ended, and multi-perspective manner, seamlessly bridging distinct categories like speech, music, and sound effects \citep{intro1, intro2}.
+Human intelligence perceives (understands) and produces~(generates) audio in a holistic, open-ended, and multi-perspective manner~\citep{galantucci2006motor}, seamlessly bridging distinct categories like speech, music, and sound effects \citep{intro1, intro2}.
 We propose that audio in this context is fundamentally twofold, defined by both the physical audio signals and the cognitive concepts they evoke in the human mind, such as text transcription, emotion, prosody, sound events, and music genres.
 Human intelligence processes audio by bridging these two planes: it converts audio signals into cognitive concepts to understand the world and, conversely, formulates responses derived from these concepts~\citep{o2014auditory}.
-In this work, we identify the \textit{rich caption} \citep{ma2025omni, anonymous2025videosalmonn, fiscus2006rich} as an ideal proxy for this wide range of human cognitive concepts.
-As illustrated in Figure~\ref{fig:concept} and Appendix~\ref{app:rich_caption_example}, rich captions provide lengthy, comprehensive natural language descriptions that cover the critical cognitive concepts inherent in an audio signal, offering sufficient information to support diverse downstream open-ended task solving.
-Guided by this philosophy, the core objective of our audio foundation model, \texttt{Bagpiper}, is to uniformly solve audio tasks by establishing and leveraging a broad, holistic, and robust bidirectional mapping between physical audio signals and these cognitive concepts.
-In implementation, we build this mapping during pre-training using a massive, curated dataset of 600B tokens, comprising audio-text pairs that span speech, music, and sound effects.
-We then proceed to a fine-tuning stage where we simulate diverse open-ended request-response pairs with thinking traces, teaching the model how to infer appropriate answers from predicted cognitive concepts~(understanding) and how to translate user requests into cognitive concept blueprints before physically producing audio~(generation).
+In this work, we identify the \textit{rich caption} \citep{ma2025omni, anonymous2025videosalmonn, fiscus2006rich, lu2026desta2} as an ideal proxy for this wide range of human cognitive concepts.
+As illustrated in Figure~\ref{fig:concept}, rich captions provide lengthy, comprehensive natural language descriptions that cover the critical cognitive concepts inherent in an audio signal, offering sufficient information to support diverse downstream open-ended task solving.
+Guided by this philosophy, the core objective of our audio foundation model, \texttt{Bagpiper}, is to uniformly solve audio tasks by establishing and leveraging a broad, holistic, and robust bidirectional mapping between physical audio signals and these cognitive concepts represented by rich captions.
+In implementation, we build this mapping during pre-training using a massive, curated dataset of 600B tokens, comprising audio-rich caption pairs that span speech, music, and sound effects.
+We then proceed to a fine-tuning stage where we simulate diverse open-ended request-response pairs with thinking traces, teaching the model how to infer appropriate answers from predicted rich captions~(understanding) and how to translate user requests into rich captions as blueprints before physically producing audio~(generation).
 Throughout this development pipeline, we incorporate no prior knowledge of specific audio tasks or types; nonetheless, the model demonstrates the capability to solve a diverse array of open-ended audio tasks.